Bridging Scales in Map Generation: A scale-aware cascaded generative mapping framework for seamless and consistent multi-scale cartographic representation: Method

 where \(x\) denotes the remote sensing imagery tiles, while \(y\) represents the generated map tiles.
 The term \(p(\cdot \mid x)\) refers to the conditional probability density function of the target map given the remote sensing imagery input, typically modeled as either a standard Gaussian distribution (\(L_2\) loss) or a Laplacian distribution (\(L_1\) loss), with the true target map serving as its mean.
 This approach, which relies exclusively on remote sensing imagery tiles, theoretically learns the many-to-one mapping between remote sensing tiles and the corresponding map tiles.
 However, when applied to multi-scale map generation, these methods often need to be revised, struggling to extract precise semantic information about geo-objects across multiple scales of remote sensing imagery.

 To address these limitations, drawing inspiration from advancements in decoupled feature learning, we propose the following revised modeling approach:

 where \(con\) and \(rsm\) represent scale information and cascading reference conditions.
-Both serve as pivotal components for encoding map scale information.
-In the context of this methodology, the terms are defined as follows: \begin{itemize} \item \textbf{Scale Information}: The cross-modal constraints of scale features correspond to the map's level.
-These encapsulate the spatial resolution, scale, and textual representation of geographic objects associated with the specified level of the generated map. \item \textbf{Cascade Reference}: The visual representation of map sheets and geographic object information from lower levels, acts as cascading feature constraints. \end{itemize}
+Both serve as pivotal components for encoding cartographic features.
+In the context of this methodology, the terms are defined as follows: \begin{itemize} \item Scale Information: The spatial resolution, map level, and feature types associated with the specified scale of the generated map. \item Cascade Reference: The smaller-scale map tiles produced in the previous stage serve as geographic feature cascading constraints. \end{itemize}

-During the training phase, any useful prior knowledge can be utilized to provide content guidance.
-In the testing phase, multi-scale reconstruction results are derived using scale information and cascading reference.
-By decomposing cartographic reference information into scale and cascading features, this modeling approach enables improved reconstruction guidance, delivering higher-quality generation results with enhanced scale representation and stronger semantic fidelity.